 Make sure that the selected leaf samples are free of any dirt.
 Selected samples should be placed in any paper bag and sent immediately to the laboratory for analysis.

 Therefore, plant tissue analysis is a good tool to fine-tune your nutrient management plan and increase crop yields.
 Therefore, it is recommended to analyze plant samples to identify and track deficiencies or imbalances, especially when visual symptoms of nutrient deficiencies in plants are detected.

 The main tasks of leaf diagnostics:

-- determining the concentration of essential nutrients necessary for plant development;
+- Determining the concentration of basic nutrient elements necessary for plant development;

-- in case of external signs of deficiency – determination of which nutrient is deficient;
+- In case of external signs of deficit – determination of which element is in deficit;

 Most farmers and agronomists use plant material analysis data to understand which nutrients in a plant are deficient or in excess of the optimal concentration required for normal plant growth.

-Paper envelope, or any other paper container – ideal for transferring plant samples to the laboratory
+- Paper envelope, or any other paper container – ideal for sending plant samples to our laboratory

 WHEN TO SELECT

-The optimal time / stage for plant selection is flowering stage
+The ideal time for plant selection is the time of flowering.